matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - Ensure that messages contain identifying attributes that subscribers can use to perform idempotent operations.
 - Publish messages that contain a unique ID.
 - Check previously saved messages to see whether the incoming message is new and needs to be processed.
 - Store information about messages that have already been processed.
-Use the unique ID as key.
+- Use the unique ID as key.

 **For scalability, reduce, or eliminate dependencies on message ordering**

-- **Scenarios**:
+- **Scenarios:**
     - Ordering is irrelevant:
-        - Collections of statistics about event.
+        - Collections of statistics about an event.
         - Notification when somebody comes online.
     - Final order is important; processed message order is not:
         - Log messages.